The ado CLI

 ado edit¶

 ado automatically stores metadata in the backend for some of the resources you can create.
-The quickest way to make adjustments to these metadata is to use the ado edit
+The fastest way to update these metadata is to use the ado edit command.

 ado edit RESOURCE_TYPE RESOURCE_ID [--editor <NAME>]